dirkpetersen/hpctoys/README.md

 # hpctoys

-dTUI Tools and wrappers that simplify working with IT environments for data intensive science (HPC, containers, virtual machines)
+TUI Tools and wrappers that simplify working with IT environments for data intensive science (HPC, containers, virtual machines)

 ## commands in PATH (bin/)